||Part Time Day

 For Permanent Residents or Humanitarian Visa holders, a Certificate of Evidence of Resident Status (CERS) or a Humanitarian Visa is accepted.

-To assess eligibility for Recognition of Prior Learning and Credit Transfer, students are required to bring any transcripts for study previously undertaken or other appropriate evidence to the enrolment session.
+To assess eligibility for Recognition of Prior Learning and Credit Transfer, students are required to provide any transcripts for study previously undertaken or other appropriate evidence.

 Evidence is required to support applications for fee concessions or exemptions.
 Such as: